 - Active immunity is attained by exposure to a pathogen.
 This leads to the production of antibodies in the body.
 The antigens present on the surface of the pathogens act as markers that bind to the antibodies.

-Passive immunity is provided from the outside.
+- Passive immunity is acquired when antibodies are introduced into the body from an external source (usually through vaccines).
 It provides a quick response to the infection.

-The listed were a few differences between active immunity and passive immunity.
-To know more differences like the difference between b cells and t cells, keep visiting BYJU’S.
+To explore more differences between active immunity and passive immunity or to explore topics such as the difference between b cells and t cells, register with BYJU’S.